jorgebastida/gordon/README.md

 How it works
 -------------
 It is easy - we want as much as possible to happen on CloudFormation, so every single thing which could be done with it... will be done with it.
-Any other resource or integration will be done as part of a pre or post script, before the stack is applied or after it succeeds.
-(The internals are slightly more complex, but that's pretty much it).

-You should not worry about what happens where, and you should focus of developing whatever your product is.
-As soon as new APIs are released or CloudFormation get's new fancy stuff we'll do as much as possible to reduce the bolierplate.
+If you are interested in the details, I would recommend you to read ``gordon/contrib/cloudFormation/settings.yml``.
+That's where all the pain is.

+Yes, we eat our own dog food; We use gordon to create gordon.
+The idea is that, (unlike many other projects), we don't think streaming API commands to AWS is a nice solution to leverage the gaps in the CloudFormation API, so instead, we fill the gaps with custom CloudFormation resources which look like how AWS will implement them -ish ;)

+Those Custom CloudFormation resources are implemented using Lambdas (deployed by gordon)... crazy uh?!

+Why all this madness?
+Again... because reproducibility.
+If you manage some resources using CloudFormation, and some others streaming API commands, when you try to decommission your environment... you are pretty much f***, and you MUST use the original tool to (hopefully) delete all resources.
+With Gordon this is not a problem.
+You delete our CloudFormation stacks and all our sh** is gone.